mezzogallium/FCUP_MSc_Typst/README.md

 **Disclaimer: this template was not created by the faculty.** I am just a student looking for a better solution, not affiliated with whoever makes such decisions officially.

+## Recently fixed
+- Level 1 Headings (chapters) and uses of `special-heading` now already include pagebreaks automatically
+- Header title has smaller spacing between lines for longer, multi-line titles.
+Use of linebreaks with "\" is encouraged
+- Fixed justification not applying to Abstract sections

 ## Currently not working

 - Not possible at the time to implement backreferences in the bibliography, to produce links to the pages in the document where the source was cited - ex: "[Cited on page 6]".
 This may be possible in the future